makrai/notes/coenen1906-visu-bert.md

 * hypothesized: a linear transformation under which distances between embeddings would better reflect their semantic relationships–that is, words
-* we trained a probe following Hewitt and Manning’s methodology.
-We
+* we trained a probe following Hewitt and Manning’s methodology
   * initialized a random matrix B ∈ R k×m , testing different values for m
   * Loss is,
     * roughly, defined as the difference between the average cosine similarity between embeddings of words with different senses, and that between embeddings of the same sense.
 However,
     * we clamped the cosine similarity terms to within ±0.1 of the pre-training averages for same and different senses
       * Without clamping, the trained matrix simply ended up taking well-separated clusters and separating them further).
 We
       * [clamping values tested] between 0.05 and 0.2